nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 - The binomial distribution is the frequency distribution of the number of successes (x) in a given number of trials (n) with specified probability (p) of success in each trial.
 - There is a family of binomial distributions, depending on the values of x, n, and p.
 - Binomial outcomes are important to model, since they represent, among other things, fundamental decisions (buy or don’t buy, click or don’t click, survive or die, etc.).
-- mean of a binomial distribution is n\*p ; you can also think of this as the expected number of successes in n trials, for success probability = p.
+- Mean of a binomial distribution is n\*p ; you can also think of this as the expected number of successes in n trials, for success probability = p.
 - The variance is n\*p(1-p).
 With a large enough number of trials (particularly when p is close to 0.50), the binomial distribution is virtually indistinguishable from the normal distribution.
 - A binomial trial is an experiment with two possible outcomes: one with probability p and the other with probability 1 – p.
 - With large n, and provided p is not too close to 0 or 1, the binomial distribution can be approximated by the normal distribution.